Joseph O'Neill (writer, born 1886): Biography

 Wind From the North, in which the author is transported in a dreamlike fashion to Dublin or Dyflin in the period leading up to the Battle of Clontarf in 1014, and Philip, a biblical epic.
 Wind from the North was later a standard Irish primary school text in the 1950s, in an edition published by Browne & Nolan.

 He died on 6 May 1952.

 Personal life

-He was the husband of Mary Devenport O'Neill, poet and friend of W. B. Yeats, who consulted her when writing 'A Vision'.
-Devenport O'Neill was a noted writer in her own right.
+O'Neill was the husband of a noted writer in her own right — Mary Devenport O'Neill.
+She was a poet and friend of W. B. Yeats, who consulted her when writing 'A Vision'.